 Shelia outlines her philosophy:

-A. I am an ordinary citizen fulfilling the responsibility that has been given to me my the community.B.
-I have now been involved with LA Works for the past two (2) years
+A. I am an ordinary citizen fulfilling the responsibility that has been given to me my the community.This Month's Project Leaders

 Thanks to all of our Project Leaders who are leading projects during the month of August.